aignatiev/esp32-crosstrainer/README.md

 ## Issues

-- the data is stored internally without a timestamp, so the timestamp will be wrong if the first upload fails
+- the data is stored internally without a timestamp, so the timestamp will be wrong if the first upload attempt fails
-- battery measurement from the ULP core is not finished
+- battery measurement with the ULP core is not finished
-- temperature measurement with ULP core didn't work for me at all for some reason
+- temperature measurement with the ULP core didn't work for me at all for some reason

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)